victorDigital/notes/English/Aktiv og passiv.md

 7. Hysterical fans surrounded the pop star (to surround).

-8. The children would been send to a children's home for a month during the trial (to send).
+8. The children would been sent to a children's home for a month during the trial (to send).

 9. The German forests was destroyed by pollution before our very eyes (to destroy).